-Last updated on November 2nd, 2024 at 09:26 am
+Last updated on May 9th, 2026 at 08:15 am

 Do desert plants need a water drip system installed?

-Turn off the system once late fall and winter arrive and be sure not to attach the water system to other plants that need more water.
+Turn off the system once late fall and winter arrive, and be sure not to attach the water system to other plants that need more water.
 It is best to use two watering stations, one for regular water plants and one for the true desert plants.

-Watering by hand
+Watering Desert Plants by Hand

-True cactus plants should only be watered at initial planting do not install a water sprinkler system on cactus plants period!
+True cactus plants should only be watered at initial planting.
+Do not install a water sprinkler system on cactus plants, period!
 What are “True Cactus Plants”?
 Purple cactus, Paddle Cactus, Bunny ear cactus, Cactus barrel, and Cholla plants.

-- The Ocotillo Plant – Drought tolerant easy care.
+- The Ocotillo Plant – Drought-tolerant, easy care.
 Produces a bright orange bloom in mid-spring.
 USDA Zones 8-11

 - Red Tip Yucca – Easy care low water plant for any type of Xeriscaping design.
 Zones 5 – 7.